Improving health by promoting adolescent vaccination and preventive services

 We are involved in a variety of other projects examining adolescent health, HPV vaccination, sexual and reproductive health, and cancer prevention.
 Current projects include:

-- Mobile coaching to support clinicians in effectively responding to parent concerns about HPV vaccination
+- Mobile coaching to support clinicians in effectively responding to parent concerns about HPV vaccination (PI: Gilkey)

 - Sexual health and protective behaviors among homeless and runaway youth